 Communication is the foundation of any great relationship.
 This includes communication between a leader and their employees.
 A leader’s job is to motivate and encourage their team toward achieving a collective mission.
-Without inspiring, empathetic, and clear communication, the connection required to effectively work together cannot exist.
+When there’s a lack of communication, the connection required to effectively work together cannot exist.
 As presidential speechwriter James Humes once said, “The art of communication is the language of leadership.”
 In addition to this, a lack of communication skills costs businesses a tremendous amount of money every year.
 Research published by SHRM in “The Cost of Poor Communications” found large-scale companies with over 100,000 employees cited an average loss of $62.4 million loss per year due to communication problems.

 To get started, check out more on what communication is, its benefits, five tips for becoming a better communicator, and how to implement these techniques.

 Communication is how people share messages and information.
 This can be done verbally, nonverbally, visually, or through writing.
 While many people might be great with words, communication isn’t just about what you say.
 It includes other factors like tone and body language.
 For decades, many believed that only 7 percent of communication was verbal due to research conducted by Dr. Albert Mehrabian.
 While scientists now refute “the 7 percent rule,” it is still recognized that much of communication extends beyond words.
 For example, Dr. Ray Birdwhistle found humans can make and recognize over 250,000 different facial expressions.
 Nonverbal signals convey additional layers of communication beyond words.